-The development of mHealth technologies that improve access to health knowledge and information is crucial for addressing physical and social inequities \cite{han2010professional}, particularly given the high levels of non-adherence to treatment regimens in developing nations \cite{beaglehole2008improving, alwan2009review}.
-However, the implementation of mHealth applications presents significant challenges, with mixed results regarding their effectiveness in supporting adherence to treatment plans \cite{hamine2015impact, gandapur2016role}.
-Another key issue is low adoption and high abandonment rates among users \cite{greenhalgh2017beyond}, underscoring a persistent gap between app design and consumer preferences \cite{hamine2015impact}.
+The development of mHealth technologies that improve access to health knowledge and information is crucial to address physical and social inequities \cite{han2010professional}, particularly given the high levels of non-adherence to treatment regimens in developing nations \cite{beaglehole2008improving, alwan2009review}.
+However, the implementation of mHealth applications presents significant challenges, with mixed results in their effectiveness in supporting the adherence to treatment plans \cite{hamine2015impact, gandapur2016role}.
+Another key issue is the low adoption and high abandonment rates among users \cite{greenhalgh2017beyond}, underscoring a persistent gap between the design and consumer preferences \cite{hamine2015impact}.
 Few studies have explored strategies for improving mHealth technology design, including COVID-19 contact tracing applications \cite{jonker2020covid} and self-monitoring tools that track sun exposure duration and intensity \cite{nittas2020self}.
-Additionally, research has examined patient preferences for key factors driving the adoption of mHealth solutions for mental health management, such as those addressing depression \cite{simblett2023patient}.
+Additionally, research has examined patient preferences for key factors driving the adoption of mHealth solutions for mental health management, such as those that address depression \cite{simblett2023patient}.